 What do they do with my money from the council taxes?
 This is a common question everyone thinks about and it’s fine not to be aware of the details.

 Primarily, all local services rely on the local authority budget, which is formed primarily from council taxes.
-You’ve all seen the rubbish truck that helps for the hard job of the junk disposal each citizen generates on a daily basis.
+You’ve all seen the rubbish truck that helps with the hard job of the junk disposal each citizen generates on a daily basis.
 Well, the majority of the budget that sustains this local service comes from council taxes.

 A lot more local services in your area rely on income from council taxes being paid on time such as: